xbeat/Machine-Learning/README.md

 Introduction to Regularization in Deep Learning

 Regularization is a technique used in deep learning to prevent overfitting, which occurs when a model learns the training data too well, including its noise, and fails to generalize to new, unseen data.
 Regularization helps to improve the model's generalization performance by adding a penalty term to the loss function, encouraging the model to learn simpler and more generalizable patterns.

+## Demystifying Overfitting, Underfitting, Bias, and Variance in Python

+Introduction to Overfitting and Underfitting

+Overfitting and underfitting are common challenges in machine learning that affect model performance.
+Overfitting occurs when a model learns the training data too well, including noise, while underfitting happens when a model is too simple to capture the underlying patterns in the data.

 ## Deep Recurrent Neural Networks with Keras and Python